19 Career Options After Learning Japanese

 Diplomatic agents or government representatives could find a chance to work in foreign countries.
 They represent and mediate between their home countries and the places they travel.

-Being a staff member would require you to assist in international talks frequently.
+Being a staff member would require you to assist with international talks frequently.
 Your language abilities as a Japanese major can help you thrive in a diplomatic capacity, especially if you go to Japan for employment.

 15. Aviation sector and Flight attendants